ThePerfectComputer/FastWaveBackend/README.md

        able to successfully parse all sample VCDs.

 ## Code Consistency
+ - [ ] split impls in signal.rs into groups
  - [ ] Change error messages to line and filenames.
 Go through all calls to unwrap.
    - [ ] search for any unwraps or any direct vectors indexing
  - [ ] Handle TODOs